-This late 19th-century coffee house has distinctive red and white patterned upholstery, and you also get a lovely view of its wood and glass entrance.
+This late 19th-century coffee house has distinctive red and white patterned upholstery, and you also get a lovely view of its wood and glass entrance in the episode.

 That statue existed at the time of Vienna Blood, though it only moved to the Burggarten in the 1950s.